Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 It’s easy to fall back on our smartphones to record important info, but sometimes old-school is best.
 You don’t want to take time for a phone to boot up when you need to take down the description or license plate number of the car that just rear-ended you and took off.

-Fortunately, this won’t cost you much: Notebooks are among the items we recommend that you always buy at a dollar store, and you can find writing implements there, too.
+Fortunately, this won’t cost you much: Notebooks are among the items we recommend that you always buy at a dollar store, and you can find writing implements there too.

 7. Reusable bags

 But reusable bags also can come in handy for everything from hauling library books or Goodwill donations to collecting beach toys.
-Just note that in some communities, stores are not allowing customers to bring in reusable bags until the coronavirus pandemic passes.

 8. Escape tools